dspalmer99/enterprise-docs/content/docs/installation/storage/object_store/swift_driver.md

 #### Note

-The Anchore Engine archive drivers users the OpenStack Python SwiftClient library.
+The Anchore Enterprise archive drivers users the OpenStack Python SwiftClient library.
 The config section is passed to the SwiftClient library allowing any advanced parameters supported by the Swift library to be configured.